ibm-cloud-docs/CDN/path-container.md

 **class** `SoftLayer_Container_Network_CdnMarketplace_Configuration_Mapping_Path`

-* `mappingUniqueId`: The unique ID of the mapping to which this Origin Path belongs.
+* `mappingUniqueId`: The unique ID of the mapping to which this origin path belongs.
-* `path`:  Path relative to the domain that can be used to reach this Origin.
+* `path`:  Path relative to the domain that can be used to reach this origin.
-* `originType`: Type of the Origin host, currently ‘HOST\_SERVER’ or ‘OBJECT\_STORAGE’.
+* `originType`: Type of the origin host, currently ‘HOST\_SERVER’ or ‘OBJECT\_STORAGE’.
 * `httpPort`: Number of the port used for HTTP protocol.
 * `httpsPort`: Number of the port used for HTTPS protocol.
 * `status`: The status of the (Origin) Path.
 Valid statuses are: _CREATING_, _STARTING_, _RUNNING_, _UPDATING_, _STOPPING_, and _DELETING_.
 * `fileExtension`: File extensions that are allowed to be cached.
-* `header`: Specifies Host header information that is used by the Origin server.
+* `header`: Specifies Host header information that is used by the origin server.
 * `cacheKeyQueryRule`: The following options are available to configure Cache Key behavior:
   * `include-all`: Include all query arguments **Default**
   * `ignore-all`: Ignores all query arguments